-FIRST WEEK OF A NEW SESSION: All students must complete the First Day Assignment via our LMS to gain access to their course content.
+FIRST WEEK OF A NEW SESSION: All students must complete the First Day Assignment and review the Academic Policy via our LMS to gain access to their course content.
 Students must continue to participate by submitting assignments on time and engage in faculty/student interaction within our LMS throughout the course.
 Your academic satisfactory progress is determined by your participation and successful submission of assignments.
 All online assignments must be submitted no later than Sunday at 11:55pm.